CACI Headquarters - Arlington, VA

 James L. Pavitt (Outside Director) – as the CIA's Deputy Director for Operations, Mr. Pavitt managed the agency's globally deployed personnel and nearly half of its multibillion-dollar budget.
 He also served as the head of America's Clandestine Service, leading the CIA's operational response to the attacks of September 11, 2001.
 As Chief of the CIA's Counterproliferation Division, he managed and directed intelligence operations against global proliferation networks.
 From 1990 to 1993 Mr. Pavitt served as Senior Intelligence Advisor on the National Security Council team for President George H.W.
 Bush.
 He is a recipient of the CIA's Distinguished Intelligence Medal for his superior work in these capacities.

 Since 2004 Mr. Pavitt has served as a Principal of the Scowcroft Group in Washington, DC, which provides clients with assistance and advice for dealing in the international arena.
 In this role he provides strategic advice and risk assessments to clients in the fields of homeland security, counterterrorism, financial services, defense and information technology.
-Mr. Pavitt also serves on the board of directors of the Patriot Defense Group, LLC and Advanced Blast Protection, Inc. as well as the advisory board of Olton Solutions, Ltd, a company based in the United Kingdom.
+Mr. Pavitt also serves on the advisory board of Olton Solutions, Ltd, a company based in the United Kingdom.

-Dr. Warren R. Phillips (Lead Director) – currently the financial manager for the Albanian-Macedonian-Bulgarian Oil Pipeline Corporation, a $1.5B (CAPEX) crude oil pipeline developer for Caspian oil flows to the west; and Chairman of the Board of Directors of Labock Technologies, Inc., a research, development and manufacturing company that produces conventional and unconventional bullet resistant glass, modular vehicle armor and specialized armored vehicles for military, law enforcement and civilian use.
+Dr. Warren R. Phillips (Lead Director) – former Chief Financial Officer for the Albanian-Macedonian-Bulgarian Oil Pipeline Corporation, a $1.5B (CAPEX) crude oil pipeline developer for Caspian oil flows to the west; and Chairman of the Board of Directors of Labock Technologies, Inc., a research, development and manufacturing company that produces conventional and unconventional bullet resistant glass, modular vehicle armor and specialized armored vehicles for military, law enforcement and civilian use.

 From 1993 to 2001 Dr. Phillips was Executive Vice Chairman and CFO of Maryland Moscow, Inc., a 501(c)(3) educational and training venture that was involved in over $50M in financial training to the newly evolving countries of the former Soviet Union.
 Dr. Phillips provided advice in developing financial systems (bank, stock exchange, pension, insurance and government) in most of those countries.